norahollenstein/copco-processing/README.md

 2. Create a mapping from character interest areas to word interest areas:
 `char2word_mapping.py`

-3. Extract word-level and character-level features `extract_features.py`
+3. Extract word-level and character-level features with `extract_features.py`
 This outputs new files in `ExtractedFeatures/`.
 These files can also be downloaded directly from the [OSF repository](https://osf.io/ud8s5/).